nmajor/emailgate/README.md

 - Need to add the correct page numbers to the bottom of the email pages.
 - Load images in email previews
 - Generate the finalized pdf
+- Make sure registration logs you in.
+- Reconnect the socket after login, registration, and logout.
+- Auto redirect to dashboard after login and registration.